Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

-In July 2025, an installment loan suits a defined, one-time cash crisis — you borrow a fixed sum and repay over a set term, often at rates averaging 11%–36% APR.
-A line of credit fits recurring shortfalls — draw only what you need, pay interest on that amount only.
+An installment loan suits a defined, one-time cash crisis, you borrow a fixed sum and repay over a set term, often at rates averaging 11%–36% APR.
+A line of credit fits recurring shortfalls, draw only what you need, pay interest on that amount only.
 Your choice hinges on whether your crisis has a predictable price tag.

-Interest rates have shifted in 2025, and the Federal Reserve’s rate environment directly affects what lenders charge on both products.
-Choosing the wrong structure can cost hundreds of dollars in unnecessary interest — or trap you in a cycle of draws you cannot close.
+The Federal Reserve’s rate environment directly affects what lenders charge on both products, and the wrong structure can cost hundreds of dollars in unnecessary interest, or trap you in a cycle of draws you cannot close.

 How Does Each Product Actually Work?